• Skip to main content

 Instructions

-• In a saucepan, combine cream, coffee, and salt over low heat until just hot (not boiling).
+• In a saucepan, combine cream and coffee over low heat until just hot, but not boiling, stirring frequently.

-• In a mixing bowl, beat the yolks and sugar until light.
+• In a small bowl, beat the yolks and brown sugar until light.

 • Stir about a quarter of the cream mixture into the egg mixture, then pour the egg mixture into the cream mixture and stir.

-• Fill the baking dish (outside the ramekins) with boiling water until water is about halfway up the sides of the ramekins.
+• Pour boiling water into the baking dish until water is about halfway up the sides of the ramekins.
+Be careful not to get water in the ramekins.

 • Bake for approximately 40 minutes, or until centers are barely set.

-• Remove from oven and cool for 15 minutes, then refrigerate for several hours.
+• Remove from oven and carefully remove the ramekins from the water bath.
+Cool for 15-30 minutes, then refrigerate for several hours.

-• Once the custard has set, sprinkle the tops of the custard with sugar, and torch until the sugar is browned.
+• Once the custard has set, sprinkle the top of each custard with about half a tablespoon of granulated sugar, and torch until the sugar is browned.

 • Facebook